Alexandre Tansman: Music

-According to Alejo Carpentier Tansman was "one of the most gifted musical personalities of our times".
+According to Alejo Carpentier, Tansman was "one of the most gifted musical personalities of our times".

-He was indeed one of these Polish artists whose music truly injected itself into the circulation of the international concert life.
-It is Tansman – along with Karol Szymanowski, who was fifteen years his senior – who was the first composer to interweave Polish music with a new modern language and aesthetics of the 20th century.
-However, Tansman went beyond the 19th century musical poetics and German patterns much more than Szymanowski.
-Moreover, Tansman became the first composer in the history of Polish music, to combine an overt and predominantly classicist orientation with such a wide output and substantial achievements in contemporary art.
+A Polish artist whose music had a global influence, Tansman interwove Polish music with a new modern language and aesthetics of the 20th century.
+Karol Szymanowski, fifteen years older than Tansman, also mixed Polish influences with other ethnic influences, but Tansman transcended 19th-century musical poetics and German patterns much more than Szymanowski.
+Moreover, Tansman became the first composer in the history of Polish music to combine an overt and predominantly classicist orientation with such a wide output and substantial achievements in contemporary art.

 Tansman always described himself as a Polish composer: "It is obvious that I owe much to France, but anyone who has ever heard my compositions cannot have doubt that I have been, am and forever will be a Polish composer".
 After Frédéric Chopin, Tansman may be considered as one of the leading proponents of traditional Polish forms such as the mazurka or the polonaise.
 They were often inspired by and written in homage to Chopin.
-For these works, which ranged from lighthearted miniatures to virtuoso showpieces, Tansman drew on traditional Polish folk themes, adapted them to his style, thus enriched melodic and harmonic means of modern music language, as well as its instrumental colour and rhythmic variation.
-However, he did not write straight settings of the folk songs, but followed the path of Bela Bartók and Manuel de Falla, as he states in an interview: "I did not use popular themes per se.
-I used, however, their general melodic contour.
-Polish folklore is abundantly rich.
-I think that, along with Spanish folklore, it is the richest in possibilities.
-I was familiar with Polish folklore very early. [...]
-This folklore remained strongly present in my musical sensitivity but only as folklore imaginé.
-I have never used an actual Polish folk song in its original form, nor have I tried to reharmonize one.
-I find that modernizing a popular song spoils it.
-It must be preserved in its original harmonization.
-But Polish character is not solely expressed through folklore.
-There is something intangible in my music that reveals an aspect of my Polish origin".
+For these works, which ranged from light-hearted miniatures to virtuoso show-pieces, Tansman drew on traditional Polish folk themes, adapted them to his style, thus enriched melodic and harmonic means of modern music language, as well as its instrumental colour and rhythmic variation.
+However, he did not write straight settings of the folk songs, but followed the path of Bela Bartók and Manuel de Falla, as he states in an interview:

-As Irving Schwerke accurately concluded: "Deeply Polish, thanks to France Tansman became universal".
+As Irving Schwerke concluded: "Deeply Polish, thanks to France, Tansman became universal".